webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Wears-a-Sheen-of-Ice.md

 ---
 aliases:
-  - Wears a Sheen of Ice
+- "Wears a Sheen of Ice"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Energy-Manipulation
-title: Wears a Sheen of Ice
-collection: Foci
-kind: Compendium
 ---

 ## Wears a Sheen of Ice
 You command the wintery power of cold and ice.